75 Ceti

 In Chinese, 天囷 (Tiān Qūn), meaning Circular Celestial Granary, refers to an asterism consisting of α Ceti, κ1 Ceti, λ Ceti, μ Ceti, ξ1 Ceti, ξ2 Ceti, ν Ceti, γ Ceti, δ Ceti, 75 Ceti, 70 Ceti, 63 Ceti and 66 Ceti.
 Consequently, 75 Ceti itself is known as the Tenth Star of Circular Celestial Granary.

 This is an aging giant star with a stellar classification of K1 III, having exhausted the supply of hydrogen at its core and expanded to 10.6 times the Sun's radius, or 10.6 solar radius.
 It is a red clump giant, which indicates it is on the horizontal branch and is generating energy through helium fusion at the core.
 The star is 1.4 billion years old with 1.9 times the Sun's mass.
-It is radiating 56 times the luminosity of the Sun from its swollen photosphere at an effective temperature of 4,846 K.
+It is radiating 56 times the luminosity of the Sun from its swollen photosphere at an effective temperature of 4,846 K. There is a companion star just over half the Sun's mass at a separation of 11.5 arcseconds, corresponding to 958 AU.

+Planetary system

-The planetary companion was discovered by Doppler measurements at the Okayama Astrophysical Observatory, and announced in 2012.
+A planetary companion was discovered by Doppler measurements at the Okayama Astrophysical Observatory, and announced in 2012.
 The planet's discoverers consider the planet, designated 75 Ceti b, to be "typical" of gas giants.
 Note that (like many recorded planets) b takes in much more insolation than does Jupiter and, indeed, Earth.